dalu/xlr/README.md

 # xlr
-Xojo Language Reference to Documentation
+The Xojo Language Reference

+Provides a direct link to the Xojo documentation by keyword or topics.